jpfleischer/DB-Legends-Sound-Extraction-Tool/README.md

 Recommended: Don't download all game data and just play with the characters you want the files of.

-OR
+OR (Better)

-\>\> A text file with all links for the game's sound files and their description is provided (by crazydoomy#4471), you can find it above and in the release.
+\>\> A text file with all links for the game's sound files -as of March 10th- and their description is provided (by crazydoomy#4471), you can find it above and in the release.
 Download the files you want, and follow the instructions for the batch file (also provided) or use the tool on them.

 The following is if you decide to use the tool on a large number of files: